West-Lane-Translator/wlt_content/content/pages/About/Membership.md

-Please note that donations or memberships sent to West Lane Translator will be applied to West Lane Translator, Inc. If you are interested in supporting the non-profit radio station KXCR, you may do so by visiting the [KXCR website](https://www.kxcr.net).
+Please note that donations or memberships sent to West Lane Translator will be applied to West Lane Translator, Inc. If you are interested in supporting the nonprofit radio station KXCR, you may do so by visiting the [KXCR website](https://www.kxcr.net).

-As WLT is a 501(c)(4) non-profit corporation, your contributions are not tax deductible, but they do help us to keep the free, over-the-air programming coming.
+As WLT is a 501(c)(4) nonprofit corporation, your contributions are not tax deductible, but they do help us to keep the free, over-the-air programming coming.
 The Officers and Board of Directors serve on a volunteer basis, there are no paid staff members.
 Professional